University of Nebraska–Lincoln: Academics

-Admissions

-Undergraduate
+Undergraduate admissions

 Admission to the University of Nebraska–Lincoln is rated "more selective" by U.S. News & World Report.
 Among 17,775 first-year applicants for the 2021–22 academic year, Eighty-eight percent (15,701) were admitted and twenty-seven percent (4,736) enrolled.
 Among 2,654 transfer applicants for the 2021–22 academic year, sixty-three percent (1,675) were admitted and twenty-sixpercent (685) enrolled.

 Of the 85% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 22 and 28.
 Of the 8% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1100-1310.

 The University of Nebraska–Lincoln is a college-sponsor of the National Merit Scholarship Program and sponsored 37 Merit Scholarship awards in 2020.
 In the 2020–2021 academic year, 43 freshman students were National Merit Scholars.

 Libraries

 The university dedicated University Library (now Architecture Hall) on December 10, 1895.
 Initially, only one of the building's four stories housed library collections, but less than twenty years after its opening the entire facility was needed.
 An $850,000 gift from former Lincoln mayor Don Lathrop Love facilitated the construction of Don L. Love Memorial Library, completed in 1943.
 The new building was initially used to house cadets in the Army Specialized Training Program during World War II before opening for university use in 1945.
 A significant expansion on the north side of the building was completed in 1972 and became known as Love Library North.
 The $10-million, 30,000-square-foot Adele Coryell Hall Learning Commons were opened in 2016 on the first floor of Love Library North.

 The C. Y. Thompson Library was dedicated in 1966 on East Campus as the university's first standalone branch library; it was renamed the Dinsdale Family Learning Commons in 2022 following a significant remodel and serves the Colleges of Agricultural Sciences and Natural Resources, Dentistry, and Special Education and Communication Disorders.
 There are six other branch locations on campus: the Architecture Library, Engineering Library, Geology Library, Marvin and Virginia Schmid Law Library, Mathematics Library, and Music Library.
 The university's libraries combine to offer nearly four million volumes and are the only set of comprehensive research libraries in Nebraska.